Biomedical engineer

-As a biomedical engineer you'll apply engineering principles and materials technology to healthcare equipment.
+As a biomedical engineer you'll apply engineering principles and materials technology to healthcare equipment, working with medical professionals and patients

-You'll research, design and develop medical products, such as joint replacements or robotic surgical instruments, design or modify equipment for clients with special needs in a rehabilitation setting or manage the use of clinical equipment in hospitals and the community.
+You'll research, design and develop medical products and this could be in a variety of areas.
+For example, you could be working on joint replacements or robotic surgical instruments, be designing or modifying equipment for clients with special needs in a rehabilitation setting or managing the use of clinical equipment in hospitals and the community.

 You could be employed by health services, medical equipment manufacturers or research departments and institutes.